openlegend/core-rules/core/src/04-wealth-equipment/01-chapter-four.md

 **Properties** are the descriptors that make each weapon unique from others.
 These properties translate to specific game mechanics described below.

 **Banes** indicate specific banes that the weapon is particularly effective at inflicting.
 When an attacker uses the weapon to inflict one of the listed banes, the Challenge Rating to apply the bane is calculated as if the Power Level is reduced by one.
-The target, however, still resists the bane at the normal Power Level.
-(For example, a warrior with Might 4 uses a maul to inflict the *stun *bane.
-The challenge rating for the warrior to apply the bane is 16, but the target must resist against a challenge rating of 18).
+In addition, if you make a bane attack with the weapon, you get advantage 1 on the attack.

 ### Weapon Properties